SergioCzPz/node-typescript/README.md

 ## Usage

-All the files to be transpile most to be inside `src/` folder and the entry point is `src/app.ts`.
+All the files to be transpile must to be inside `src/` folder and the entry point is `src/app.ts`.

 ### Extensions